 Nearly 100 million Americans suffer from chronic pain, which is pain that persists for three months or longer.
-It can occur after an injury, or without apparent damage or previous injury to the body.
+It can occur after an injury, or without apparent damage or previous injury.

-Living with chronic pain can significantly affect your relationships and quality of life, as well as your physical and mental health.
+Living with chronic pain can significantly affect your relationships, quality of life, and physical and mental health.
 It also can affect your mobility, independence and ability to work.

 Many types of chronic pain are assessed and treated by a neurosurgery care team.
 Here are the five most common types:

-Pain in the back or neck is the most frequent reason that people miss work or schedule an appointment with a health care provider or miss work.
-Most people have back pain at least once in their lives.
+Pain in the back or neck is the most common health reason that people miss work or schedule an appointment with a health care professional.
+About 80% of people will have back pain at least once in their lives.
 For most people, back pain is a short-term annoyance, but for others, it can be a disabling, long-term condition.

 Conditions commonly linked to chronic back pain include: